Skip to content

 Frequently Asked Questions

 What is the best CRM for private equity firms in 2026?
 The best CRM depends on firm size and what you are trying to solve.
 For emerging and mid-size PE firms focused on lower middle market deal origination, HelmIQ is the strongest fit because it is built around M&A workflows and relationship tracking from day one.
 For larger firms with complex reporting and back-office needs, DealCloud is the market leader.
-Affinity is the best option if relationship intelligence and network mapping are your primary requirements.
+Affinity and 4Degrees are the best options if relationship intelligence and network mapping are your primary requirements.

 Do private equity firms use Salesforce?
 Some PE firms use Salesforce, particularly larger ones with dedicated CRM administrators.
 Salesforce is highly customizable but requires significant configuration to work for private equity deal workflows.
 Out of the box it is built for sales pipelines, not deal origination.
 Most PE teams that use Salesforce end up building custom objects and maintaining workarounds to make it fit their process.